Configuration#

 Eliashberg equation#

-Superconducting properties are obtained by solving the linearised Eliashberg equation, configured here.
+Superconducting properties are obtained by solving the linearized Eliashberg equation, configured here.

 eliashberg: